yext/rules_closure/README.md

   - `WHITESPACE_ONLY`: Tells the Closure Compiler to strip whitespace and comments.
 Transpilation between languages will still work.
 Type checking becomes disabled.
-No symbols will not be renamed.
+No symbols will be renamed.
 Nothing will be inlined.
     Dependency statements will not be removed. **ProTip:** If you're using the Closure Library, you'll need to look into the `CLOSURE_NO_DEPS` and `goog.ENABLE_DEBUG_LOADER` options in order to execute the compiled output.)